Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Vanderbilt Stats and Trends

-- Thus far this year Vanderbilt has two wins against the spread.
+- Vanderbilt has two wins against the spread in eight games this year.

-- The Commodores have been underdogs by 16 points or more four times this season and covered the spread once.
+- This year, the Commodores have just one against the spread win in four games as an underdog of 16 points or more.

-- Vanderbilt's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- Vanderbilt's games this season have hit the over on three of seven set point totals (42.9%).

-- The Commodores have turned the ball over five more times (15 total) than the Tigers have forced a turnover (10) this season.
+- This season the Commodores have turned the ball over 15 times, five more than the Tigers' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.